Frequently Asked Questions

 What process do you take to ensure that your farmers are truly organic?

 For farmers to display or use the word “organic,” they must be approved as Certified Organic by the USDA, which is a very rigorous process.
 We are careful to include farmers who employ a variety of growing methods, including conventional, biodynamic, Certified Naturally Grown, and others.
-Ask our market manager for a list of organic vendors or click on “organic” in PFM-O to view Certified Organic options.
+Ask our market manager for a list of organic vendors.

 What process do you take to ensure that the vendors are safe?